Robert Charles riots

-The Robert Charles riots of July 24–27, 1900 in New Orleans, Louisiana were sparked after Afro-American laborer Robert Charles fatally shot a white police officer during an altercation and escaped arrest.
-A large manhunt for him ensued, and a white mob started rioting, attacking blacks throughout the city.
+The Robert Charles riots of July 24–27, 1900, in New Orleans, Louisiana, were sparked after African-American laborer Robert Charles fatally shot a white police officer during an altercation and escaped arrest.
+A large manhunt for him ensued, and a white mob started rioting, attacking black people throughout the city.
 The manhunt for Charles began on Monday, July 23, 1900, and ended when Charles was killed on Friday, July 27, shot by a special police volunteer.
-The mob shot him hundreds more times, and beat the body.
+The mob shot him hundreds of times, and desecrated his body.

-White rioting continued, with several blacks killed after Charles had died.
+White rioting continued, with several black people killed after Charles’ death.
 A total of 28 people were killed in the riots, including Charles.
 More than 50 people were wounded in the riots, including at least 11 who had to be hospitalized.
 Blacks made up most of the fatalities and casualties.

 Robert Charles (b. circa 1865) had come to New Orleans from Mississippi.
 He was a self-educated activist for civil rights.
-He believed in self-defense for the Afro-American community and encouraged Afro Americans to move to Liberia to escape racial discrimination and violence.
+He believed in self-defense for the African-American community and encouraged Afro Americans to move to Liberia to escape racial discrimination and violence.